danbev/learning-v8/notes/string.md

 ...
 Plane 16: U+100000 -> U+10FFFF      Supplementary Private Use Area B.
 ```
-BPM contains most of the characters that are used when programming which can
+BMP contains most of the characters that are used when programming which can
 have 4 hex digits.

 #### Code units